mediamonks/symfony-mssql-bundle/Resources/doc/0-requirements.md

 1. sudo apt-get -y install php56-odbc tdsodbc

-*Any version of PHP installed with Homebrew should work.
-Just change `php56` in the command to your version.*

 ### OS X

 The simplest way to install dblib on OS X is by using [Homebrew](http://brew.sh/).
 This guide will therefore assume that you have [Homebew installed](http://brew.sh/), are using PHP [installed with Homebrew](https://github.com/Homebrew/homebrew-php#installation) and using the native Apache server in OS X.